Ethra8/english-grows/README.md

   - [Google Fonts](https://fonts.google.com/) - To select fonts and implement them in the site
   - [Github](https://github.com) - To deploy the site online, and Github desktop app to link _Visual Studio Code_ to Github.com
   - [Coolors](https://coolors.co) - To insert colors selected previously directly through visual studio code, but used this tool to display the palette beautifully, and insert it in this readme file.
-  - [Amiresponsive](https://ui.dev/amiresponsive) - To display the site in all types of devices simultaneously.
+  - [Amiresponsive](https://ui.dev/amiresponsive) - To display the site in all types of devices simultaneously, and have an overview of its responsiveness.
   - [EqualWeb Accessibility Checker](https://chrome.google.com/webstore/detail/equalweb-accessibility-ch/imemciokfejbnonkkinhcdfigdilcllg/related?utm_source=chrome-ntp-icon) - Google Chrome extension to check general errors and contract errors for optimal accessibility.
-  - [Juicy Studio](https://juicystudio.com/services/luminositycontrastratio.php) tool to generate accessibility reports related to contrast, following the **WCAG 2.0**'s luminosity contrast algorithm.
+  - [Juicy Studio](https://juicystudio.com/services/luminositycontrastratio.php) - Tool to generate accessibility reports related to contrast, following the **WCAG 2.0**'s luminosity contrast algorythm.
+  - [Word Tracker](https://www.wordtracker.com/) - To track the best keywords to include for SEO improved ranking.

 # CREDITS & ACKNOWEDGEMENTS
 - All the images are free copyright, and have been taken from [Pexels.com].